 Master of Science in Athletic Training

 The master of science degree in athletic training is completed over a two-year period, although a one-year option is available.
 Since this is a post-certification master’s program, all students must be NATA-BOC certified or certified eligible to be considered for admission.
-Those in the two-year program complete 38 hours of graduate coursework, which includes a research (thesis or research project) or concentration option.
+Those in the two-year program complete 38 hours of graduate coursework, which includes research (thesis or research project).
 Graduate assistantships are available for the NATA-BOC certified and other qualified individuals in the two-year program.
 The one-year program requires completion of 35 graduate credit hours.

-The review and selection process for admittance to the graduate athletic training program and graduate assistantships run concurrently and begin in late December/early January and continue until all positions are filled.
-Only those applicants with complete files will be considered for admission to the program and for graduate assistantships.
+The review and selection process for admission into the graduate athletic training program and graduate assistantships run concurrently and begin in late December/early January and continue until all positions are filled.
+Only those applicants with complete files will be considered for admission into the program and for graduate assistantships.
 Finalists will be contacted for an on-campus personal interview starting in January.

 - Undergraduate degree grade point average (2.75 minimum for regular status) from an accredited institution

 - Completion of the Graduate Athletic Training Application

 - Graduate Record Examination (300 minimum, qualitative and verbal together)